 Don’t worry, though: if you need to know how to remove mildew from fabric, there are more than a few methods to try.
 Let’s take a look!

-How to get rid of mildew on fabric
+How to remove mildew on fabric

-So you’ve found those musty white spots on your clothes – now what do you do?
+So, you’ve found those musty white spots on your clothes – now what do you do?
 Firstly, relax: the solution is pretty simple.
 Here’s how to remove mildew from clothes:

 - Pick a pre-treatment.